 Protecting resources and promoting a sensible use of water are central elements of our strategy.
 We work to ensure increasingly more efficient services and generate value for the communities and the territory in which we operate.

 Since 2019, we have a unit dedicated to protecting water resources, with the aim of reducing leaks, optimizing water network management, and protecting water sources.

-The results of the work carried out can already be appreciated looking at the figures in relation to the leaks in the Municipality of Rome’s water network over the past 4 years: for the first time, in 2020 Acea Ato 2 recorded leak levels of 29.5%, compared to the national average of approximately 42%.
+The results of the work carried out can already be appreciated looking at the figures in relation to the leaks in the Municipality of Rome’s water network over the past 5 years: in 2021 Acea Ato 2 recorded leak levels of 28.6%, compared to the national average of approximately 42%.